Forced Labour in Colonial Africa: Systems, Case Studies, and Historical Evidence

 These systems destroyed local economies and caused famines and uprisings.

-In this article, we’ll see six major forced labour systems in Africa during colonial rule, using documented case studies and evidence.
+Six major forced labour systems in Africa during colonial rule.

 1. The Quota Law – Congo Free State (Belgium) 1885 – 1908.